magento/architecture/design-documents/webhooks.md

 * Webhook listener calls customer query API with provided customer id.
 The response may contain new data that was not provided in original request(e.g. totalSpent, customer_group, total_orders, etc)
 * Webhook framework notifies all subscribers with customer data

-:warning: Webhooks are supposed to push data updates only.
-Initial data should be extracted from Magento using standard APIs like GrapQL and REST. :warning:

 #### Webhook declaration
 New webhook could be defined by the following XML declaration in module context: